 Amber Lynn Nicol is a classically trained singer, songwriter, and record producer.

-She has six studio albums: Beach Day (2011), Broader Horizons (2012), SEVEN (2014), Painted Fish (2015), The Bedroom Sessions (2015), and Endless Summer (2016).
-ALN is currently in the studio working on her 7th record.
-She is an advocate for music, education, and the empowerment of youth in the Tampa Bay community.
-Her influences include Stevie Nicks, Carole King, and Sheryl Crow.
+She has seven studio albums: Beach Day (2011), Broader Horizons (2012), SEVEN (2014), Painted Fish (2015), The Bedroom Sessions (2015), Endless Summer (2016), and Born to Roam (2020).
+She is an advocate for music, education, and the empowerment of youth in the Greater Tampa Bay community.
+Her songwriting influences include Stevie Nicks, Carole King, Sheryl Crow, Jack Johnson, and Jimmy Buffet.

 Creative Writing Certificate – Spring 2018